j-alejandro-araujo/j-alejandro-araujo/README.md

 # Greetings! 👋

 ## 💬 About me
 As a first-generation Latinx immigrant, I've always believed in the power of hard work and determination.
-With a strong background in finance and accounting, I decided to diversify my skill tree by mastering software engineering.
+With a strong finance and accounting background, I decided to diversify my skills by mastering software engineering.

 Why?
-Two reasons, the first is to empower my community.
+Two reasons: First, to empower my community.
 Growing up in an immigrant household, software engineering seemed like an impossible dream.
-I remember watching The Matrix as a kid and asking everyone I knew what coding was?
-The answer, "I don't know, computer stuff?".
-Unfortunately, there were no resources available for us to learn about technology.
-I'd like to change that by sharing my knowledge, experiences, and resources with my community and others who are interested, particularly those in marginalized communities.
+I remember watching The Matrix as a kid and asking, 'What's coding?'
+Unfortunately, there were no accessible resources for us to learn about technology.
+I want to change that by sharing my knowledge, experiences, and resources, especially with marginalized communities.

-The second reason is pretty straightforward: I just love building things.
-I've always considered myself a naturally creative person.
-I thrive on exploring new ideas, finding alternative solutions, and problem-solving.
-Whether it's picking up a paintbrush to create art, designing bespoke financial reports, or coding a web application.
-I thrive on the process of bringing ideas to life, it fuels my drive to constantly learn and innovate.
+The second reason is simple: I love building things.
+I consider myself naturally creative, thriving on exploring ideas, finding solutions, and problem-solving.
+Whether it's painting, designing financial reports, or coding web applications, bringing ideas to life drives my constant learning and innovation.

-This journey has allowed me to combine my passion for technology, art, and finance.
+This journey lets me combine my passion for technology, art, and finance.
 I aim to leverage my diverse experiences and technical skills to make a positive impact in my community.
-Let's connect and explore how we can collaborate to bring about positive change!
+Let's connect and explore how we can collaborate for positive change!

 ## 🛠️ Technologies & Tools